William Thomas Sugg 1832 – 1907

 One remaining wall mounted fixture is preserved in the museum within the north tower as shown in this picture taken in 1983.

-(Although there was insufficient time to visit the tower on a trip in 2013 because the queue was up to 3 hours as it is now a major visitor centre, I was told by a guide that there was no longer a museum and the space has been converted to exhibition spaces and a gift shop!
-If anybody knows better, please let me know.)
+(Although there was insufficient time to visit the Tower on a trip in 2013 because the queue was up to 3 hours as it is now a major visitor centre, I was told by a guide that there was no longer a museum and the space has been converted to exhibition spaces and a gift shop!
+I was, however, invited to the launch of a new book celebrating the 125th anniversary of the opening of Tower Bridge in 2019.
+There I met several people including the Exhibition Development Manager from whom I learned that there are two original wall bracket lamps AND two post mounted original lamps.)

 (Some 2013 photos have been added to ‘Location Pictures‘)